 Extra Tips – How to Select the Optimal Audio Format for Output?

-MP3, stands for MPEG-1 Audio Layer 3, is the most popular and common audio format.
-It's compatible in almost all the digital devices.
+- MP3 - Standing for MPEG-1 Audio Layer 3, MP3 is the most popular and common audio format.
+It's compatible with almost all digital devices.
 It belongs to the kind of Lossy compression audio format.
 It means it sacrifices sound quality and audio fidelity for smaller file sizes.
-But when it's done will, you may not hear the difference.
+But when it's done well, you may not hear the difference.

-M4A is a file extension for an audio file encoded with AAC which is a lossy compression.
-Compared to MP3, M4A has better quality and smaller file size but not so compatible.
+- M4A - It is a file extension for an audio file encoded with AAC which is a lossy compression.
+Compared to MP3, M4A has better quality and smaller file size but is not so compatible.
 It is a proprietary file format of Apple.

-WMA stands for Windows Media Audio.
+- WMA – This format stands for Windows Media Audio.
 It's a lossless audio format but no longer well-supported by smartphones or tablets.
 If you want to listen to your browser audio in hi-fidelity, WMA may meet your need.